In Days of Robin Hood

 North of Windsor Castle,

-And South of Hadrian’s Wall).
+And south of Hadrian’s Wall).

-They dressed in Lincoln green,
+They dressed in Lincoln green

-And whistled in the greenwood glades.
+And whistled in the greenwood glades,

-And armed themselves with daggers and swords,
+Arming themselves with daggers and swords,

-Cudgels, quarterstaffs, and longbows.
+Cudgels, quarterstaves, and longbows,

 With which they used to rob from the rich

-(Who took from the commoners, peasants and serfs)
+(Who took from the commoners, peasants, and serfs)

 And then cheerfully gave to the poor.